 - When equipment is switched on, momentarily initially excessive currents are known as current surges.

 - Surges may be more in starting cold circuits than the hot circuit i.e. restarting of the previously live circuit which was closed for a short while.
-For example, when large banks of filament lamps are switched on, current surge arises, because they have much lower resistance when cold than when hot.
+For example, when large banks of filament lamps are switched on, a current surge arises, because they have much lower resistance when cold than when hot.
 If a live lamp circuit is made off and soon reenergized, it will face fewer surges.

 - Therefore fuse or circuit breaker rating should consider this surge phenomenon.